 Haverhill City Council candidate explains past police charges

 Oct.
-3—HAVERHILL — A candidate for City Council has a history of criminal charges but says she has turned her life around and is stronger for it.
+7—HAVERHILL — A candidate for City Council has a history of criminal charges but says she has turned her life around and is stronger for it.

 The charges against Dorothy "Dee" O'Neil range over a six-year period largely involving drinking during a time when she said her life was "unraveling" and she turned to alcohol.